MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-high-availability-clusters.md

 ---
-title: Manage on-premises data gateway high availability clusters and load balancing
+title: Manage on-premises data gateway high-availability clusters and load balancing
 description: You can create clusters of on-premises data gateways to provide high availability for your enterprise.
 In addition, you can configure your clusters to provide load balancing over multiple computers.
 author: mgblythe
 ms.author: mblythe